 To perform squats, stand straight with your feet placed apart in shoulder-width.
 To balance, you can hold your hands out straight in front of you.
 Keep your back straight, support your body on your heels and slowly lower yourself into a squat position.
 Go slowly only as far as you are comfortable.
 Return to the starting position.
 Take care not to lose balance; don’t hold your breath or push yourself – it is better if you get the help of a professional in this workout.
 You can aim for 3 sets of around 10 reps max.

 Sitting properly can be crucial in helping your baby descend low, ready for birth.
 Once you hit the 7-month mark, stop reclining.
 Always sit upright, in the squatting position or a cross-legged fashion with your pelvis tilted slightly forward.
 Wherever you sit, make sure that your hips are higher than your knees.
-You can also use a firm exercise ball and sit on it instead of the regular chairs.
+You can also use a firm exercise ball and sit on it instead of your regular chairs.

 Walking is the safest exercise, perfect for all levels, through all trimesters.
 Pick good shoes, choose your own pace and walk with love.
 Do not exhaust yourself or push yourself too hard.
 Walking is easy to learn, requires no special equipment and is very relaxing – tag along with a partner for an extra joy factor.
 Walking is the best exercise you can do while in active labour to help with the contractions!

-Pull all your favorite albums out and have a party with yourself every day.
+Pull all your favourite albums out and have a party with yourself every day.
 Choose tunes that make your heart jump with joy and shake your leg like no one’s watching.
 You could also sign up for that dance class you’ve been thinking of so long.
 Just be careful that you don’t leap in too much enthusiasm or twirl too hard so you lose balance.
 Ouch!

 Another quick titbit – your baby will be able to hear those songs from around the 5th month!
 Even after birth, many fussy babies have calmed down after hearing the familiar tunes they grew up with!
 Pass on your awesome music tastes to your tiny tot!!